Vyral/base-template/_posts/2020-10-08-q-what-can-buyers-do-after-a-low-appraisal.md

 {% include youtube.html %}

-Here are five different roads you can take if your appraisal comes in low.
+<p style="text-align:center">Here are five different roads you can take if your appraisal comes in low.</p>

 If you’re buying a home and the appraisal comes in low, you have five different options to proceed: